Trump lashes out at FBI over Russia probe

 The president's surprising admission in a tweet on Saturday - that he knew Mr Flynn had lied to the FBI when he fired him - contradicted his own account from the time, and may have added weight to accusations that he obstructed justice.

-White House lawyer John Dowd later told the Axios news website that he had drafted the controversial tweet and sent the text to a social media manager, Dan Scavino.
+White House lawyer John Dowd later told the Axios news website that he had drafted the controversial tweet and sent the text to White House social media director Dan Scavino.

 The revelations soured what should have been a celebratory weekend for the president, after his sweeping tax reform bill scraped through the Senate early on Saturday morning.